paulmmoloney/portfolio/README.md

 # Portfolio Site

-This portfolio site was created in [Markdown](https://en.wikipedia.org/wiki/Markdown) using a static site generator and demonstrates both [Docs-as-code methodology](https://www.writethedocs.org/guide/docs-as-code/) and [CI/CD (Continuous Integration/Continuous Deployment)](https://about.gitlab.com/topics/ci-cd/).
+[My portfolio site](https://paulmmoloney.github.io/portfolio/) was created in [Markdown](https://en.wikipedia.org/wiki/Markdown) using a static site generator and demonstrates both [Docs-as-code methodology](https://www.writethedocs.org/guide/docs-as-code/) and [CI/CD (Continuous Integration/Continuous Deployment)](https://about.gitlab.com/topics/ci-cd/).

 - This portfolio site is implemented using the [Zensical](https://zensical.org) static site generator.
 (I have also used other [static site generators](../../skills/index.md#static-site-generators); Zensical is my current favourite.)
 - The site files are stored and versioned in a [GitHub](https://github.com/paulmmoloney/portfolio) repository.